Click on the image to find out who each individual is. Photos courtesy of various Porteous researchers.

-The pictures in the slideshow illustrate the following Porteous and Porteus family members:
+The pictures in the slideshow include the following family members:

 Robert Sidney Porteous (1862–1927), cabinet maker and furniture manufacturer of Kitchener, Ontario, Canada.